Stand it up in an afternoon

 What’s not here

-prodprofile is what you actually deploy.
+prodprofile is what you actually deploy when those substrate components ship.
 See architecture for the full posture. - Bare metal.
-The Talos bootstrap path is documented separately.
-Phase D ships kind-first; bare metal lands in Phase D.5.
+The Talos bootstrap path is documented separately; the platform chart targets